How to create custom color palette for a PowerPoint theme?

 On this slide, I am also going to adjust the font color in the Text placeholders on the right-hand to white by selecting the text box and using the color palette on my PPT Productivity Color Toolbar.

-You can add additional design elements and tweak the format of the Child Slides the same way you did to the Parent Slide.
+You can add additional design elements and tweak the format of the Child Slides in your Template in the same way you did to the Parent Slide.
 However, any changes made to Child Slides will only appear on that specific layout and will not apply to any other slide in the Template.
 If you want a change or element to apply to all slides, make the adjustment to the Parent Slide.

 Add the placeholders the same way you did for the other slides.
 On the Master Slide tab, select the placeholder from the ‘Insert Placeholder’ drop down menu.